The Do’s and Don’ts of Policies for Startups

 Startups’ enormous potential is worth tapping into for any economy.
 Regardless of whether small or large, developed or developing, digital or not yet, startups promise more than just some apps or a few jobs.
 They offer a forward-looking, positive, entrepreneurial mindset.
 Mobile and on the lookout for the best ecosystem for their product, they have new ideas and a problem-solving approach that is close to users.
 That’s why we believe that startups deserve a meaningful place in any country or region.

-To get there, we should include them in the political process in a meaningful way, so that they can keep doing what they do best and we can deliver the policies that will let them thrive in the long run.
+To get there, we should include them in the political process in a meaningful way, so that they can keep doing what they do best and we can deliver the policies for Startups that will let them thrive in the long run.